 Refund requests must be received in writing by email by December 24, 2022.
 A refund of the conference registration fee, less $100, will be granted for all email cancellation requests received by December 24, 2022.
 No refunds will be granted after this date.

-To transfer your registration to another priest:
+To transfer your registration to another priest or deacon:

 Canceled conference registrations may be transferred to another priest with no penalty by January 15, 2023.